 Methodology: Multi-disciplinary Q2 approach, specifically studying ICT interventions and the socio-cultural dynamics around them.

-Prior Education: MSc in Data Communications, Networks and Distributed Systems (DCNDS) from University College London, BA in Computer Science from Cornell University
+Education: PhD in Information, Management and Systems from University of California, Berkeley; MSc in Data Communications, Networks and Distributed Systems (DCNDS) from University College London; BA in Computer Science from Cornell University